dalalF/Online-Store-System/README.md

 - Generating items trees of items (in Store class).
 - Searching items using binary search (in Store class).
  # The Structure of class :
+4. Solution Structure:
 a.
 (Class) Store → MainClass
--(QueueObject) newOrders
+i.
+(QueueObject) newOrders
--(QueueObject) processedOrders
+ii.
+(QueueObject) processedOrders
-- (QueueObject) removedOrders
+iii.
+(QueueObject) removedOrders
--(DLL Object) items : Contains all the store’s items -(Method) resetOrders: removes all the orders from all the queues.
+iv.
+(DLL Object) items : Contains all the store’s items
--(Method) addNewOrder
--(Method) processOrder : move an order to processedOrders and calculate the sales of this order to add it on sales.
--(Method) removeOrder : remove an order to removedOrders queue by the order’s number while maintaining the original order of the queue.
--(Method) printAllOrders : printing all orders of one of the queues (new, processed and removed).
+v.
+(Method) resetOrders: removes all the orders from all the queues. vi.
+(Method) addNewOrder vii.
+(Method) processOrder : move an order to processedOrders and calculate the sales of this order to add it on sales. viii.
+(Method) removeOrder : remove an order to removedOrders queue by the order’s number while maintaining the original order of the queue. ix.
+(Method) printAllOrders : printing all orders of one of the queues (new, processed and removed).
--(Method) calculateSales : Calculate the sales of processed orders.
--(Method) generateItemsTree : Generating tree of store’s items -(Method) binarySearchItems : Searching items of store using binary search (Bonus)
+x.
+(Method) calculateSales : Calculate the sales of processed orders. xi.
+(Method) generateItemsTree : Generating tree of store’s items (Bonus) xii.
+(Method) binarySearchItems : Searching items of store using binary search (Bonus)
 b.
 (Class) Queue → Queue
 i.
 Generic Queue Class WILL BE GIVEN
 c.
 (Class) Order → QueueNode